What is Math Fact Fluency?

 Fluently add and subtract within 20 using mental strategies.2 By end of Grade 2, know from memory all sums of two one-digit numbers.

 I have seen students transform from discouraged to confident learners as they master these strategies!

 Knowing that lots of practice opportunities are crucial for students to become ‘automatic' in their recall of basic facts, I have invested hundreds of hours creating engaging resources to provide students (and teachers) with engaging and effective activities that make practice fun!

 Games have always been a hit with students and teachers!
 Learning games provide a fun, non-threatening opportunity for students to get the needed practice to become fluent in their math facts.

-Try Using This Strategy Game - for FREE
+Try Using These Strategy Games - for FREE

 I have four FREE games for you that provide repeated experience with the DFS (derived fact strategies): Plus 0.
 Included with the games is a strategy poster so that you can teach and review the strategies with your students.

-They will be engaged and having fun.
+Your students will be engaged and having fun.
 You will not have any papers to grade!
-Sounds like a WIN WIN!
+Sounds like a WIN-WIN!

 Check out more strategy-based